cloudera/hue/docs/sdk/sdk.md

 ##### Growl-like Notifications

-Hue provides a simple way for you to display temporary messages to the viewer.
+HUE provides a simple way for you to display temporary messages to the viewer.
 You simply invoke the following JavaScript:

 	CCS.Desktop.flashMessage(messages, duration);